Basic Radio Setup

-- Nodes communicate only with other nodes that use the same channel and channel width.
+Nodes communicate only with other nodes that use the same SSID, channel and channel width.
 You can determine the correct settings by talking with other local node operators to find out which settings are required for joining their networks.

 See the Configuration Deep Dive section for more information about these and other settings in the Mesh RF column.

 Use the dropdown list to select the maximum output power for this device.
 Remember that amateur operators are required to use the minimum power necessary to make contact with other stations.

-- Use the slider to select the maximum distance you estimate between your node and other neighboring nodes.
-A value of zero will tell the node to automatically determine the correct distance value to the farthest neighbor node.
+Use the slider to select the maximum distance you estimate between your node and other neighboring nodes.
+The default value is zero which tells the node to automatically determine the correct distance value to the farthest neighbor node.